 This program provides students with the opportunity to complete the Master of Arts (MAT) for middle and high school Math or Science Education.
 Students who complete this program will be certified to teach middle or high school science or mathematics.
 The program consists of two semesters and one summer of course work, and a semester-long internship.

-Contact Dionne Davis, Project Manager, if you have any questions.
+Contact Stephanie Tannenbaum, Project Manager, if you have any questions.

 Unless otherwise provided in the grant, the grantee is responsible for assuring that an acknowledgment of NSF support is made: